johankj/SuperFixer-Xcode/README.md

 Just use autocompletion like you normally would.

-Whenever you complete an autocomplete, the plugin will look through `Resources/SuperSubstitutions.plist` to find a match.
-If a match is found, the current autocomplete is replaced with the one defined in the plist.
+Whenever you complete an autocomplete suggestion, the plugin will look through `Resources/SuperSubstitutions.plist` to find a match.
+If a match is found, the current autocomplete suggestion is replaced with the one defined in the plist.

 ## New Xcode releases